sobangrewal479/urban-threads-faq-chatbot/README.md

 ---

+## Demo Video

+Watch the demo here: https://youtu.be/RSkBSBx0j_I

+This demo shows the AI FAQ chatbot answering common ecommerce customer support questions from approved FAQ data.
+It also shows an out-of-scope question test where the chatbot avoids guessing when the answer is not available in the FAQ knowledge base.

+---

 ## Project Goal

 Urban Threads Co. receives repeated customer questions about store policies.
 The goal of this chatbot is to give customers quick answers from a fixed FAQ knowledge base and reduce repetitive support work.